Night World (film): Production

 The film's working title was Night Club.
 This film is preserved in the Library of Congress collection.

-Raft had appeared in Scarface but that film had not yet been released when he was cast in this.

 Reception

 The New York Times said "the film is a symphonic arrangement of songs and snatches of human experience.
 Unfortunately, the result is mainly a strained and artificial fiction.
 The threads have been forced into the pattern, willy, nilly."
 It added that Raft and Muse "give effective performances."